tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/购买指南/购买弹性容器/竞价模式说明_intl_en.md

 ## Spot Mode Overview

-You can purchase resources with low costs in the spot mode of Elastic Kubernetes Service.
+You can purchase resources with low costs in the spot mode of TKE Serverless Cluster.
 In some scenarios, you can pay a price lower than that of the pay-as-you-go instances to run Pods until they are interrupted and repossessed by Tencent Cloud, greatly reducing the costs.

 When using the spot mode, you can deploy workloads in containers just like you are using other pay-as-you-go resources.